IshmamShah/RINQ/README.md

 ## Reference

-This project accompanies our manuscript:
+All theoretical details of the project are available in the following manuscript:

 > [RinQ: Predicting central sites in proteins on current quantum computers](https://chemrxiv.org/engage/chemrxiv/article-details/686581403ba0887c333e255c).